Steve Addington

-Steven J. Addington (born July 4, 1964) is an American NASCAR crew chief who works for RSS Racing as a crew chief in the NASCAR Xfinity Series.
-In 2023, he is primarily crew chiefing their No. 38 Ford Mustang driven by Joe Graf Jr. (although the car was instead driven by Ryan Sieg at Daytona in February and he instead crew chiefed the team's No. 28 Ford Mustang driven by Alex Labbé at Fontana and Las Vegas in March).
+Steven J. Addington (born July 4, 1964) is an American NASCAR crew chief who works for DGM Racing as the crew chief of their No. 92 Chevrolet Camaro SS in the NASCAR O'Reilly Auto Parts Series driven by Josh Williams.
 He has won 20 NASCAR Cup Series races and 11 Xfinity Series races as a crew chief.

 Addington started his crew chiefing career in 1993 in the Xfinity Series when it was known as the NASCAR Busch Series for Jason Keller's own team, KEL Racing.
 In 1997, he left for Billy Ballew Motorsports in the Truck Series and came back to Keller's No. 57 car in 1999, now owned by Progressive Motorsports/ppc Racing.
 In 2004, he became a crew chief for Joe Gibbs Racing in the Busch Series and the Cup Series.
-He worked as a Cup Series crew chief for Team Penske in 2010 and 2011, Stewart-Haas Racing in 2012 and 2013, and HScott Motorsports in 2014, 2015 and 2016.
+He worked as a Cup Series crew chief for Team Penske in 2010 and 2011, Stewart–Haas Racing in 2012 and 2013, and HScott Motorsports in 2014, 2015 and 2016.
 He was also the competition director at HScott in addition to being a crew chief for one of the team's cars.
+After being out of the sport after HScott closed down after the 2016 season, he returned in 2022 and worked for RSS Racing from 2022 to 2024 as an Xfinity Series crew chief.